Getting Started with Medicare

-What if I didn’t enroll and have lost my employer-covered healthcare?
+What if I didn’t enroll and lost my employer-covered healthcare?

-Workers over 65 that lose their employer-covered health coverage either due to retirement, loss of work, or end of benefits receive an eight-month Special Enrollment Period to sign up for Medicare.
+Workers over 65 who lose their employer-covered health coverage due to retirement, loss of work, or end of benefits receive an eight-month Special Enrollment Period to sign up for Medicare.